 (Great ideas and stolen stuff)

-The final text in the series from Margaret Haines and Josefin Arnell exploring the binaries of fact and fiction in diaries and explores experiences of…
+Artist Josefin Arnell explores the binaries of fact and fiction in diaries and explores experiences of mysticism.

 Sex Without Threat

-For the fourth text of this series, we look at diary entries made by Margaret Haines whilst attending an astrology class in Los Angeles.
+A look into the diary of Margaret Haines, made whilst attending an astrology class in Los Angeles.

 Affirmations to puke with